MorganZhang100/line-counter/README.md

 * Each line starts with a '#' means that's a comment
 * Each line starts with a '!' means it's a ignore rule
 * Otherwise it's a select rule
-* The order of rules are irrelevant and ignore rule can always override select rule
+* The order of rules is irrelevant and ignore rules can always override select rules
 * The rules can find all the pathnames matching a specified pattern according to the rules used by the Unix shell.
 No tilde expansion is done, but *, ?, and character ranges expressed with [ ] will be correctly matched.

 ## Roadmap
-* easy installation support
+* Add order output function

 ## Author
 I'm Morgan Zhang, a graduate computer science student in University of San Francisco.